 Some styles for the legs are the claw and ball and the dutch foot.
 Queen Anne can fit well with contemporary or 18th Century walnut pieces or traditional.

 Carving, turning, brass inlay, wood and mother of pearl are typical with this design.
 Some favorite designs are scrolls, flowers, leaves.

-Characteristic backs on stools are oval shape or horseshoe shape and seats usually upholstered.
+Characteristic backs on stools are oval shaped or horseshoe shaped and seats usually upholstered.
 Some have tufting with buttons and seats can be round or oval.
-Feet has simple, scrolled curved or are flared.
+Feet has simple, scrolled curves or are flared.

 Counter and bar stools tend to have banister backs, ladder-backs and even Windsor style backs.
 Seats are solid wood, leather and rush.
 The legs can be simple turning and shaping.